 Wimbledon’s costume workshop combines studio space with industry standard equipment to help students produce professional costumes.
 Students have access to dress stands, hat blocks, industrial irons, over lockers, pattern cutting tables, sewing machines, steamers and a digital embroidery machine.
 There is a material store providing low cost materials for students.

 The 3D Lab is where students can prototype ideas in metal, wood and plastics using various 3D and digital techniques and processes.
-It is both a physical and virtual resource where students can use a variety of equipment onsite and gain access to online technical teaching in making and production.
+Students can use a variety of equipment onsite and have access to technical teaching in making and production.
 The 3D Lab is a collection of spaces which can accommodate different scales of work created across our costume, production, theatre design and performance courses.
 It is equipped with a variety of machinery and work stations along with power and hand tools to enable making across 3D and digital fabrication processes.

 Film and Video Production